Sherry805139/Reasoning360-1/performance_tuning_guide.md

 ## 4. Case Studies

 An example 70B long-cot training, using distilled-r1-Llama3.1-70B as example, is run `sbatch scripts/example_multinode_rl_llama3.1_70b_distill_megatron.sh` using 32 nodes with training TP=8, PP=2, SP=8, rollout TP=4.
 The parameters are tuned (e.g., we find PP doesn't need to be high, 2 is enough), but not optmized.

+## TODO
++ [ ] Table views on how each argument affect memory, speed, and ML score in both training and rollout.
++ [ ] Add more arguments, especially in the rollout phase.
++ [ ] Add and elaborate the case studies, hopefully with speed plots.